How to Tell Between Fleas and Bed Bugs: Detection, Prevention, and Treatment

 How to Tell the Difference Between a Flea and a Bed Bug

-The location where you find the bug can help you decipher what type of bug it is.
+The location where you find the bug can help you determine what type of bug it is.
 Fleas are often first found on a cat or dog, as well as places in your home where your pet likes to rest.
-Bad flea infestations however can result in these wingless bugs infesting all nooks and crannies of your home.
+Bad flea infestations, however, can result in these wingless bugs infesting all nooks and crannies of your home.

-Bed bugs are pickier bugs - you will likely only find them in the bedroom, and mainly in the seams of your bed.
+Bed bugs are pickier—you will likely only find them in the bedroom, mainly in the seams of your bed.
 Bed bugs don't come out during the day, so if you think that you see a bed bug in the afternoon, it is more likely a flea.